Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Threat Model

 \subsubsection{Installer Spoofing}

-During the creation phase, attackers are able to publish altered installers or one-click setup programs (e.g., mcp-get, mcp-installer) that install malware or backdoors.
-Many users, to do so conveniently, have a tendency to use non-official community installers, which do not verify packages or signatures.
+During the creation phase, attackers are able to publish altered installers or one-click setup programs that install malware or backdoors.
+Many users have a tendency to use non-official community installers, which do not verify packages or signatures.
 Attackers can have long-term access, exfiltrate credentials, or reconfigure servers by means of malicious installers.
 MCP is a much more community-driven system; that means that the attack surface is massive and largely uncontrolled.